People Are Pissed About iOS 11's New Notification System

 It wouldn't be an Apple announcement without some good ol' anger and backlash.

-To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation.
+To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation at WWDC.
 Fans had been waiting for years to customize the Control Center, as well as for native screen recording.
 But if there was one thing that got fanboys and Apple haters raging about in unison, it's that weird, incomprehensible notification system.

 Seriously, what is up with the Notification Center?
 It doesn't make any sense.
-To access your notifications, you swipe down from the top just like always — but when you do, you'll find yourself on your lock screen.
+To access your notifications, you swipe down from the top just like always — but when you do, you'll find yourself on your lock screen, which they're calling a cover sheet.
 And this isn't a bug.
 This system is a part of every beta and could be seen during the live address yesterday.
 This nuisance was intentional.

 If you have current notifications, they will show up here.
 If you tap on them, they will take you to the app.
 Pretty standard.
 But not all of your notifications show up here.
 You'll see text that reads "Earlier today" in the middle of the display, with an arrow pointing up.
 If you follow the arrow and swipe up, you'll find all of your previous notifications.